MadisonViaLux/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The difference is that `.map` returns an array back to you.

 2. What is the difference between a function and a method?

+A method is a function that is Inside an Object.

 3. What is closure?

+Closure is using functions inside of functions to be dynamic upon envoking them through callback.

 4. Describe the four rules of the 'this' keyword.

+Global Binding targets the Window object itself-

+Implicit Binding allows the function being called in the object to be related to the block of code it's in-

+New Binding allows code to be dynamic and to have access to new objects that are created-

+Explicit Binding allows us to use detailed envoking methods to `.call` or `.apply` when using propoerties tied to `this`.

 5. Why do we need super() in an extended class?

+To allow access to the conjoining heritage's properties.

 ## Project Set up